awslabs/eksdemo/README.md

-Use cases: learning, testing, and demoing EKS | Use cases: customers deploying to prod and non-prod environments Kubectl-like CLI installs apps with single command | Infrastructure as Code (IaC) built on Terraform or CDK Imperative tooling is great for iterative testing | Declarative IaC tooling is not designed for iterative testing Used to get up and running quickly | Used to drive drive standards and communicate vetted architecture patterns  for utilizing EKS within customer organizations
+Use cases: learning, testing, and demoing EKS | Use cases: customers deploying to prod and non-prod environments Kubectl-like CLI installs apps with single command | Infrastructure as Code (IaC) built on Terraform or CDK Imperative tooling is great for iterative testing | Declarative IaC tooling is not designed for iterative testing Used to get up and running quickly | Used to drive standards and communicate vetted architecture patterns  for utilizing EKS within customer organizations

 ## Install `eksdemo`